Anti-Social (band)

 Anti-Social were a British punk rock band from Birmingham, United Kingdom, formed in 1977.
-They released one single, "Traffic Lights/Teacher Teacher" on Dynamite Records DRO1 that is now one of the rarest UK punk record releases. and was included in John Peels legendary Record Box.
+They released one single, "Traffic Lights/Teacher Teacher" on Dynamite Records DRO1, that is now one of the rarest UK punk record releases and was included in John Peel's Record Box.
 They became nationally infamous by advertising for someone to commit suicide live on stage for which the band would pay them £15,000.

 Early history and record

 In 1974 bass player Matt Smith joined with vocalist and guitar Robert Fern and drummer Johnny Harrison in a band called Maniac, which was later changed to Anti-Social.
 After gigging for a while, they recorded what would turn out to be a rare UK punk rock single release, "Traffic Lights" backed with "Teacher, Teacher" at Outlaw Recording Studios in Birmingham.
 The single was released on the Dynamite Label (DR01) in 1977.
 Paul Morley reviewed their single in NME in January 1978, calling it "archaic rock song sneered with incongruous, but violently necessary contempt."
 Matt Smith left during these sessions (now married to Carolyn Spence who worked at UK's Sounds magazine) Matt felt that the constant aggression associated with the band was no longer to his liking and was replaced first by Paul Cooper and then by Gabrielle Fern.